Published in the Express Tribune – cover photo by Lahore Museum Archives

 The words of an army officer, who had escorted the last train of refugees from Babina in 1947, were as revealing: ‘I saw no greenery, only the mutilated bodies of men and women lying along the rail line.’
 When Captain Zia-ul-Haq finally made it to Lahore, ‘I realised, we were bathed in blood, but at last we were free…This was Pakistan.’

 Thus Mr. Jinnah’s own ‘unity, faith, discipline’ was reordered ‘faith, unity, discipline’ under civilians; his Saville Row suits gave way to somber sherwanis under the junta.
-Even under PMs and presidents too young to have witnessed the horrors of Partition, Mr. Jinnah’s straitjacket stayed on.
+Even under prime ministers and presidents too young to have witnessed the horrors of Partition, Mr. Jinnah’s straitjacket stayed on.

 Put at its simplest, wanting what the Quaid wanted was just too hard, so why try at all?
 Mr. Jinnah said in his 1938 address that he wished Pakistan and India ‘settle down as friends and neighbors like Canada and (the) United States’ – we raised our kids on Ghori and Ghaznavi instead.